actions/runner/docs/preview/yamlgettingstarted-definition.md

 ## When using a Git repo in your VSTS team project

-Push a YAML file `.vsts-ci.yml` to the default branch (typically master) in the root of your repository.
-A definition `<REPO_NAME>/<REPO_NAME> CI` will be created with a continuous integration trigger for the default branch.
+Push a YAML file `.vsts-ci.yml` to the root directory of your repository.
+A definition `<REPO_NAME>/<REPO_NAME> CI` will be created, and a CI build will be triggered.

+In March when the YAML trigger feature rolls out, newly created definitions will default to CI builds for all branches.
+Definitions created prior to that, default to a centrally managed trigger on the web definition, for the default branch only.

 Note, the definition will only be created if whoever pushes the branch update has permission to create a definition.